codonaft/zapthreads/README.md

  - `author`:
    - This npub will be added as a `p` tag to all comments
    - Useful for notifying the author of a website (http anchor)
+ - `community`: retrieve trusted moderators from here
+   - anchor author (including `author`) is automatically a moderator
+   - comments reported by moderator are hidden
  - `disable`: comma-separated string of features to disable, all enabled by default
    - `likes`
    - `votes`